pocketzworld/creator-docs/pages/learn/guides/worldbuilder/creating-your-first-world.md

 ## **Introduction:**

 ### **Step 1: Open The Studio Hub and select New Project**
+**Installing the correct Unity Editor**

-1. Launch The Studio Hub, where you will see your current projects"
+1. Launch The Studio Hub.
+2. If you do not have Unity's **2022.3.16f1** version installed, follow the Studio prompts to install it.

+**Creating your Project**
-2. If you don't have any projects yet, click "New Project"
+1. If you don't have any projects yet, click "New Project"
-3. Choose a Template to start with then choose a destination for your project.
+2. Choose a Template to start with then choose a destination for your project.
 Create a new folder for your world within that location.
-4. With the New Folder selected, Click "Select Folder" to confirm your choice.
+3. With the New Folder selected, Click "Select Folder" to confirm your choice.

 ### **Step 2: Sign in to your Highrise Account**